Updated on: September 20, 2023

 - Emergency access.

 RoboForm’s 2FA integration is pretty good — you can log into RoboForm with a fingerprint or an authenticator app like Google Authenticator or Authy.
-However, RoboForm isn’t compatible with advanced USB 2FA tools like YubiKey.
-1Password offers this level of advanced functionality.
+If your family is worried about their account’s safety, 2FA is a great way to strengthen their online security.

-That said, RoboForm includes a pretty good security auditing tool that alerts you to compromised passwords.
+RoboForm includes a pretty good security auditing tool, too, that alerts you to compromised passwords.
 This can include passwords that have been leaked in a data breach, weak passwords, and passwords you’ve reused across a lot of accounts.
 While this tool is helpful, the breach checker uses Have I Been Pwned — a publicly available database.
 Have I Been Pwned is pretty reliable, but I prefer how Dashlane uses its own servers to check for leaked information.

-RoboForm is one of the only password managers on the market to offer bookmark storage.
-This tool lets you bookmark web pages on any device where you have the RoboForm app installed.
+RoboForm is one of the only password managers to offer bookmark storage.
+This lets you bookmark web pages on any device where you have the RoboForm app installed.
 This way, you and your family members can quickly access your favorite websites from any device.
 RoboForm allows you to save and store your bookmarked websites through its browser extension, web apps, and mobile apps.
 If you’re looking to quickly access your favorite sites across multiple devices and web browsers, this feature is definitely a big time saver.
+I also like how RoboForm can store passwords for desktop applications and websites.

 Bottom Line: